 Apple Pay—like other contactless payments—uses near-field communication (NFC) technology, which lets two systems communicate wirelessly when in close proximity to each other.
 Therefore, you need a card reader that has this kind of technology.

-Most card readers are already so equipped, but there are still a few that aren’t, like Square’s free magstripe card reader.
+Most card readers are already so equipped, but some aren’t, like Square’s free magstripe card reader.
 You’ll need to check that your card reader allows tap payments.
 If in doubt, check the specs or look for the wireless symbol on the reader.

 Installing NFC Hardware for Apple Pay